-Don’t let rain spoil your family time, especially in the summer when the Great British weather should know better.
-Have a go at these 21 easy and fun ways to entertain kids on a rainy day.
+Don’t let rain spoil your family time; even when it's chucking it down outside, there are plenty of fab activities you can have a go at.
+Here are 21 easy and fun ways to entertain kids on a wet day.

 1. Make homemade play dough

 This is a super quick and easy activity for a rainy day and uses just a few store cupboard essentials, so there’s no need to dash to the shops.
 You need four ingredients and a few splashes of food colouring.
 Once you’ve finished your homemade play dough give the kids some biscuit cutters and task them with making a teddy bears’ picnic.
 If you store your play dough in a sealed container then is should keep for a good few months and can be used on another rainy day.

 If you have young kids they’ll love hunting for small wipe-clean toys in a tray of shaving foam.
 Add some water-based paint to create swirls of colour.
 This is also a fun activity to do on a mirror, as the reflections created are beautiful – just be on hand to supervise that your kids are being gentle with the surface!